Vidar ANPR/ALPR Camera for High-Speed Traffic

-A key function of most traffic monitoring cameras is Automatic Number Plate Recognition – shortly ANPR, or sometimes other abbreviations are used, such as LPR – License Plate Recognition or ALPR – Automatic License Plate Recognition.
-ARH was amongst the first who started to design work with image processing based plate recognition, back in the early ‘90s.
+A key function of most traffic monitoring cameras is Automatic Number Plate Recognition, shortly ANPR.
+(Sometimes other abbreviations are used, such as LPR – License Plate Recognition – or ALPR – Automatic License Plate Recognition.)
+Adaptive Recognition was amongst the firsts back in the early ‘90s who started to design work with image processing-based plate recognition.

 A traffic camera with ANPR function is usually referred to as an ANPR camera.

-Traffic monitoring cameras are often used for measuring speed – with that function, these models are also called speed cameras.
-Speed cameras do not just detect speeders but can be also used for checking the flow of traffic and automatically identifying traffic congestions.
+Traffic monitoring cameras are often used for measuring speed.
+These camera models are also called speed cameras.
+Speed cameras do not just detect speedsters but can be also used for checking the flow of traffic and automatically identifying traffic congestions.

-Advanced traffic monitoring cameras can detect the following traffic offenses:
+Advanced traffic monitoring cameras can detect traffic offenses including but not limited to:

 These traffic cameras can even automatically identify or predict accidents and congestion.

-When selecting the right model for your traffic management projects, you will need to take into consideration all project requirements, including technical specs, budget, environmental factors and more.
+When selecting the right model for your traffic management projects, you will need to take into consideration all project requirements, including technical specifications, budget, environmental factors, and more.
 We listed some factors that are important when selecting the camera.

-Thanks to today’s computing capacity, onboard ANPR is not impossible anymore.
+Thanks to today’s computing capacity, there is the option to include on-board ANPR with your traffic monitoring cameras.
 In such a case, the license plate recognition runs on the camera itself, and the output of the unit is the ready-to-use digital ANPR data.

-Traffic monitoring cameras can be installed / used in 3 ways:
+Traffic monitoring cameras can be installed and used in three ways: